yeswework/fabrica-dev-kit/README.md

 # <img src="https://fabri.ca/_static/fdk-logo-large.png" width="254" height="60" alt="Fabrica Dev Kit for WordPress" title="Fabrica Dev Kit for WordPress">
-A development environment and build toolkit to accelerate and optimize every stage of the WordPress development process.
+A WordPress 5-ready development environment and build toolkit to accelerate and optimize every stage of the WordPress development process.
 For custom theme (or plugin) developers, especially those with complex CMS-type requirements.
 Its main features are:

 * Instant setup of project-specific fast local development server (using [Docker](https://www.docker.com/))
 * Tools for coding leaner, cleaner themes (using Twig, PostCSS, MVC and BEM)
-* Build script to preprocess, lint and optimize assets
+* Build script to preprocess, lint and optimize assets, including WP 5 / Gutenberg Blocks
 * Live browser testing, synchronized across devices (using Browsersync)
 * Version control for custom fields (using ACF-JSON)
 * Instant deployment (using Wordmove)

 ## Changelog

+**2.1**
+* New Webpack/Babel build pipeline to compile theme-based WP 5/Gutenberg blocks (default filename `assets/js/blocks.js`)
+* New Gutenberg-ready common / front / editor boilerplate structure for CSS
+* Automatic timestamp-based fingerprinting on production assets, for cache-busting where needed
+* New `fdk deploy` task recompiles and runs Wordmove, so you can deploy in a new tab without having to stop the build process
+* General spring-cleaning, upgrading and tweaking (NB. no longer including Lost Grid prefer CSS Grid)

 **2.0**
 * Fabrica Dev Kit is now installed globally via `npm`, rather than cloned for each project, and accessible as `fdk` shell command – see below for instructions.
 Also includes options for plugin development and easier Wordmove configuration.
 Ruby is no longer a dependency.